DWKC-DTV: Subchannel adjustments and migration to digital broadcast

 In 2021, Jesus is Shield Worldwide Ministries acquired a timeshare block on BEAM's 3rd subchannel occupied by Pilipinas HD.
 The said timeshare block carried the syndicated religious program Oras ng Himala on a mid-morning and primetime evening slot basis until December 30, 2022.

 In preparation for their full migration to digital broadcast, BEAM TV announced that they will discontinue their broadcast on analog after 10 years for the second time on January 1, 2022, hence, they're the fourth broadcaster to shift in full digital operations to do so.
 BEAM TV on analog telecast made its final sign-off appearance on December 31, 2021, as the station was now fully migrated to digital broadcast only.
 As of January 18, 2022 (18 days later, after its analog shutdown), BEAM TV Digital broadcast started to operate on UHF 31, but still under maintenance as the network still trying to migrate its signal operations which is currently using the digital transmission on UHF 50 in the area.

 On April 6, 2022, BEAM announced its co-ownership with ABS-CBN Corporation, Kroma Entertainment and 917Ventures for its launching of Pinoy Interactive Entertainment or PIE, with ABS-CBN served as its main content production provider while Kroma Entertainment as its technological innovative interaction format backed by 917Ventures.
 The channel started its test broadcast on April 25, 2022, showcasing unprompted daily questions each day until May 15, followed by a seven-day "Countdown to TagumPIE" special day on May 16–22, and made its official launch on May 23, 2022.

 In June 2022, Knowledge Channel moved from Channel 50 to its 2nd subchannel on the Channel 31 digital signal.

 On September 13, 2022, BEAM signed an agreement to broadcast the timeshare simulcast with ALLTV owned by Villar Group's Prime Asset Ventures, Inc. (Streamtech through Planet Cable's Advanced Media Broadcasting System) was added to their subchannel lineup.
 The said move was done to increase the latter's nationwide reach.
 However, on January 1, 2024, PIE and ALLTV both terminated on BEAM TV's digital subchannel due to the former migrating to digital and the latter's expiration of its licensing agreement, which would not be renewed.

 On January 17, 2024, BEAM added Blast Sports on its digital subchannel lineup after the latter signed an agreement with TAP Digital Media Ventures Corporation.
 The new channel was named after TAP DMV's own streaming platform, Blast TV, and airs selected sporting events that are also broadcast on TAP Sports and Premier Sports.
-The said channel ceased broadcasting on September 1, 2025, and was replaced by UFC TV, a dedicated channel for Ultimate Fighting Championships, still under the operation of TAP DMV.
+The said channel ceased broadcasting on September 1, 2025, and was replaced by UFC TV, a dedicated channel for Ultimate Fighting Championships, a dedicated channel for boxing and wrestling programs, still under the operation of TAP DMV, until its closure on January 2, 2026 due to the expiration of its licensing agreement with TAP DMV would not be renewed.